Welcome to today's edition of the Rush 24-7 podcast.

 You don't have a plan to produce more energy or lower prices, period.

-You got a plan that targets America as guilty, and a country that must be gotten even with.
+You got a plan that targets America as guilty and a country that must be gotten even with.

 Let's go to the next bite.

-We should sell 70 million barrels of oil from our strategic petroleum reserve for less expensive crude, which in the past has lowered gas prices within two weeks.
+We should sell 70 million barrels of oil from our Strategic Petroleum Reserve for less expensive crude, which in the past has lowered gas prices within two weeks.

-Over the next five years, we should also lease more of the national petroleum reserve in Alaska for oil and gas production.
+Over the next five years, we should also lease more of the National Petroleum Reserve in Alaska for oil and gas production.

-And we should also tap more of our substantial natural gas reserves and work with the Canadian government to finally build the Alaska natural gas pipeline, delivering clean natural gas and creating good jobs in the process.
+And we should also tap more of our substantial natural gas reserves and work with the Canadian government to finally build the Alaska Natural Gas Pipeline, delivering clean natural gas and creating good jobs in the process.

 Yeah, a couple pennies.

-We use 25% of the world's oil, but you only have three percent of the world's oil.
+We only have 3% of the world's oil.

 What do we do with it?